 - When recording his message, Flash says that he's "in Saint Marco Polo."
 He managed to screw up both the Italian and English versions of the name at the same time and called Marco Polo a saint.
 It's actually Piazza San Marco and St. Mark's Square respectively.
 Maybe he thinks the viewers will be too distracted by the actresses at his side to notice?

 - How Mysterio gets his name.
-Peter's classmates watch a news report about him and Flash assumes the headline is saying his name is "Mysterio", not knowing that "mysterio" is Italian for "mysterious".
-Peter later tells Beck about it, and Beck just rolls with it.
+Peter's classmates watch a news report about him and Flash assumes the reporter is saying his name is "Mysterio", not knowing that the newscast is just calling him a "man of mystery" in Italian: "uomo del mistero."

-- He doesn't just roll with it.
-When Peter first officially meets Beck, he calls him Mysterio, but Beck says he can call him Quentin.
-Later, when Fury calls him Beck, he says, as deadpan as possible: "My name is Mysterio".
-Fridge Brilliance sets in with the later revelation that he is a fraud trying to set himself up as a hero.
-Peter handed Beck one of the most important elements of creating a strong character: a distinctive and memorable name.
+- When Peter first officially meets Beck, he calls him Mysterio, but Beck says he can call him Quentin.
+Later, when Fury calls him Beck, he says, as deadpan as possible: "My name is Mysterio," and gives Peter a conspiratorial look.

 - Peter is reluctant to join Beck and Fury in fighting the Elementals.Peter: Im just your friendly neighborhood Spider-Man.